Skip to content

 Main Results

-SPARROW is integrated into three video MLLM baselines (UniPixel, GLUS, VideoGLaMM) across three tasks: RVOS, VG, and GCG.
+SPARROW was integrated into three video MLLM baselines (UniPixel, GLUS, VideoGLaMM) across RVOS, VG, and GCG tasks.

 Table 1: MeViS Referring Video Object Segmentation (Motion Expressions)